Hayburn Wyke Walk

-The Hayburn Wyke Walk is an undulating but not overly challenging route links the Wyke’s of Cloughton and Hayburn along an intriguing stretch of the Cleveland Way.
+The Hayburn Wyke Walk is an undulating but not overly challenging route.
+It links the Wyke’s of Cloughton and Hayburn along an intriguing stretch of the Cleveland Way.
 Highlights include the waterfall at Hayburn Wyke and stunning views out to the North Sea and along the coastline to Scarborough.

-Once on Newlands Lane, head towards the coast.
+Kick off the Hayburn Wyke walk on Newlands Lane, heading towards the coast.
 Cross a small bridge, which intersects the route you will come back along.
 Continue on the lane, which brings you to a small car park just above Cloughton Wyke.
-From the car park drop left to join the Cleveland Way.
+From the car park, drop left to join the Cleveland Way.
 Follow the coastal path – dipping and rising as it hugs the cliff top.
-Look back to the south and spot Scarborough castle high on the cliff and Filey Brigg further down the coast.
+Look back to the south and spot Scarborough Castle high on the cliff and Filey Brigg further down the coast.